INS Baaz: History

 INS Baaz was commissioned by the then-Chief of the Naval Staff, Admiral Nirmal Kumar Verma on 31 July 2012.
 It is the first air station in the Nicobar Islands, situated on the Great Nicobar Island in the remotest and southernmost part of the Andaman and Nicobar Islands and lies very close to the Six Degree channel, a vital choke point.
 The commissioning of the air station will facilitate positioning of maritime reconnaissance aircraft and helicopters of the Andaman and Nicobar Command (ANC) and also facilitate the civil administration to operate regular intra-island sorties.
 The Indian Navy's air station will provide requisite logistic, communication and administrative support for various aircraft undertaking surveillance, patrolling missions and maritime air operations.
 The strategically located INS Baaz will enable India to extend its reach in the eastern Indian Ocean region.

 Commander SK Singh Deo is the first commanding officer of INS Baaz.
 INS Baaz will initially be used as a base for the Indian Navy's Dornier 228 reconnaissance aircraft.
 It can also operate the Indian Air Force's C-130J Super Hercules transport aircraft.
 Its runway measures 3500 ft and will be progressively lengthened to enable all heavy aircraft to operate from the base.

 Modernization

-There are plans to extend the runway to 6,000 feet by 2016 and then to 10,000 feet.
-The Indian Navy has been flying new Boeing P8i Poseidon surveillance aircraft with anti-submarine capabilities from Mainland India to Port Blair but once the runway is at 6,000 feet they would also rotate through Campbell Bay from time to time.
+There were plans to extend the runway to 6,000 feet by 2016 and then to 10,000 feet.
+The Indian Navy has been flying new Boeing P-8I Poseidon surveillance aircraft with anti-submarine capabilities from mainland India to Port Blair.
+However, once the runway reaches, 6,000 feet they will likely rotate through Campbell Bay occasionally.

+The expansion proposal was shelved after the Great Nicobar International Airport at Chingen was cleared.
+The runway extension was deemed as "impractical" due to the region's topography, navigation and infrastructure-related constraints.